Assignment 9 - Music Store - Checkout (part 2) & Order History

 - Add a hyperlink in the checkout.aspx page that points to OrderHistory.aspx.
 Include

-CustID in the link.
+CustID in the link as a parameter.
 CustID will need to be encrypted so that curious and/or malicious

 users cannot impersonnate other users.
 Add the encryption class